T0t0R0n1n/Tabletop_RPG_Tools/README.md

 # **PersonSim**

-**Summary:** A basic function which requires users to input the number of individuals they would like to stimulate (nPeople).
+**Summary:** A basic function which requires users to input the number of individuals they would like to stimulate (```nPeople```).
 R will then generate a dataframe of rows equivalent to nPeople in length, with each row containing a unique combination of a:
 1) First Name,
 2) Surname,
 3) Gender,
 4) Culture, and
 5) Familial Background.
 Names are tied to Gender, Culture, and Background, and all data had been conveniently sourced from [this post by u/OrkishBlade on Reddit](https://www.reddit.com/r/DnDBehindTheScreen/comments/50pcg1/a_post_about_names_names_for_speakers_of_the/).

-**NOTES:** The probability of generating genders can also be manipulated using the pMale, pFemale, and pNonbinary arguments.
+**NOTES:** The probability of generating genders can also be manipulated using the ```pMale```, ```pFemale```, and ```pNonbinary``` arguments.
 These arguments have default values that roughly approximate their distributions in the real world, but can be manipulated to influence their probability of being generated.
 For example, we could conveniently note ```pMale = 0.70``` if we wanted to generate a distribution of simulated characters that skew male.
 In doing so, the probability of generating female and nonbinary characters would automatically shift to approximately 0.294 and 0.006 respectively.

 **FUTURE DIRECTIONS:** Future updates will aim to expand upon character simulation by adding more conventional (e.g., Race, Class, Height) and non-conventional characteristic options (e.g., Social connections, Occupational skills, Origins) to simulate.
 I also would like to continue to weigh the probability of generating these details based upon other concurrent details.
 For example, to be more realistic, the probability of generating characters of any given level should be exponentially inversely proportional to their level.
 Furthermore, it may be the case that characters of traditionally larger, bulky races may be more predisposed to classes and occupations where their size may come in handy (i.e., smithing, soldiers, manual labor).

 # **BattleSim**

 **Summary:** A basic function which will simulate simple, melee combat between two or more opposing groups.
-The function only demands specification of the names of at least two groups (Groups), but allows grants the user the optional control to specify:
+The function only demands specification of the names of at least two groups (```Groups```), but allows grants the user the optional control to specify:
 1) Attack Bonuses,
 2) Damage Dice & Bonuses,
 3) Group Sizes,